post thumbnail

 5.4 Avoid Scraping Sensitive Content

-It is strictly prohibited to scrape restricted data from sensitive fields such as government websites, financial institutions, and medical platforms.
-The collection of such data requires authorization from relevant departments; otherwise, severe legal liabilities may be incurred.
+You must not scrape restricted data from sensitive fields such as government websites, financial institutions, and medical platforms.
+You must obtain authorization from relevant departments to collect such data; otherwise, you may incur severe legal liabilities.

 VI.
 Web Scraping API FAQ